How come that most people who set themselves a new year’s resolution at the beginning of the year, fail to achieve their goals?

 - Weekly and daily goals

-One reason for not reaching the New Year’s resolution goals may be because the resolution was either:
+One reason for not reaching the New Year’s resolution goals is because the resolution was either:

 - just made as a thought in the mind at New Year’s Eve or